The IRC in Salt Lake City, UT

 Group Volunteer Opportunities: Interested in getting your team involved in IRC project?
 Click here to see list of current group opportunities.

-New or Gently Used Items Needed for Refugees: We’re collecting furniture, household items, home goods and more for newly refugees.
+New or Gently Used Items Needed for Refugees: We’re collecting furniture, household items, home goods and more for newly arrived refugees.
 See how you can help.

 Spread the Word: Consider hosting your own Fundraising Campaign (on- or offline).
 Stay connected via our newsletter, follow us on Facebook, and ask others to do the same!